 Sales of our common stock may be made by holders of our public float or by holders of restricted securities in compliance with the provisions of Rule 144 of the Securities Act of 1933, or the Securities Act.
-There were 43,526,254 shares of common stock outstanding as of February 22, 2021.
-Of these shares of our common stock, 6,900,000 shares sold in our initial public offering in 2018, 5,134,750 shares sold in our public offering in 2019 and 2,804,878 shares sold in our public offering in February 2021 are freely tradable, without restriction, in the public market.
-As of February 22, 2021 holders of approximately 2,744,000 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+There were 40,668,447 shares of common stock outstanding as of December 31, 2020.
+Of these shares of our common stock, 6,900,000 shares sold in our initial public offering in 2018 and 5,134,750 shares sold in our public offering in 2019 are freely tradable, without restriction, in the public market.
+As of December 31, 2020 holders of approximately 2,744,000 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.
 We have also registered 6,200,000 shares of our common stock that we may issue under our equity compensation plans.
+This financial data for the year ended December 31, 2020 is preliminary and is subject to change upon completion of our financial statement closing procedures.
+There can be no assurance that such financial data for the year ended December 31, 2020 will not differ from these estimates, including as a result of review adjustments, and any such changes could be material.
+The preliminary financial data included in this prospectus supplement has been prepared by and is the responsibility of our management.
+See the section "Prospectus Supplement Summary-Financial Update" for more information.
+PricewaterhouseCoopers LLP has not audited, reviewed, compiled, or applied agreed-upon procedures with respect to the preliminary financial data.
+Accordingly, PricewaterhouseCoopers LLP does not express an opinion or any other form of assurance with respect thereto.
+These results could change as a result of further review.
+Complete financial results for the year ended Dec